escowles/recipes/_posts/2016-01-26-orange-chicken-redux.md

 1/4 tsp. ginger
 1/4 tsp. red pepper flakes

 * Dissolve cornstarch in water and set aside.
 * Add remaining ingredients to sauce pan and bring to a boil.
 * Add cornstarch mixture and simmer until thickened.

-<span style="text-decoration: underline;">Chicken</span>
+Chicken

 1 lb. chicken, cubed
 2 eggs, beaten
 1 cup cornstarch
 1 cup vegetable oil

 * Dip chicken cubes in eggs, and then in cornstarch
 * Fry coated chicken in oil and drain on paper-towel-lined plate.
 * Top with sauce and diced scallions and serve over steamed rice.